-You can find additional information about dog registration and microchipping on the DEPI website www.depi.vic.gov.au/pets
+You can find additional information about dog registration and microchipping on the Animal Welfare website: agriculture.vic.gov.au

 Powers of authorised officers

 Authorised officers are there to help you understand the hunting laws and provide advice and information on hunting.
 They are also there to enforce the hunting laws to protect the resource, ensure that everyone has equitable access to hunting opportunities and that hunting is conducted in a safe and responsible manner.